 This is another aspect that can make a lot of difference to the overall performance of machetes for survivalists.
 Survival machetes can range anywhere between 10 to 25 inches in length.
 In general, the average length is around 15 inches.
 That makes them more suited for chopping and trail clearing than a hatchet.

 Now, the longer the blade, the greater the reach.
 A long blade can also help you to clear an area much faster.
 The reason is, with a longer blade you can generate more centrifugal force.

 On the other hand, a cutlass-like long blade isn’t the most portable choice.
 Also, shorter blades are usually thicker which makes them more durable.

 If you are someone with medium height, a machete with an average length will be good enough for you.

 The Weight Factor

 Make no mistake about it.
 A heavy machete that tires your arms after a few strikes isn’t the best choice.
 A heavy tool also means you spend more energy while moving around.
-Remember, when it’s about life and death, every bit of energy counts.
+For survivalists, it’s about life and death, and every bit of energy counts.